lure0xaos/liliths-legacy/lilithsThroneBuildTutorial.md

 1. Click [Project -> Clean] and wait for this to finish.
 1. Select the Project in the Package Explorer.
-1. Open the tree, and locate [src -> com.lilithsthrone.main -> Main.java].
+1. Open the tree, and locate [src -> com.lilithslegacy.main -> Main.java].
 1. Right click on this file and choose [Run As -> 1 Java Application]
 1. The program should now launch, you can play like this, or close it now.
 1. Try exporting again, but in the Launch Configuration there should be a new one added.
 Choose this.